ethereum-optimism/optimism-tutorial/getting-started/README.md

 ## Interacting with Optimism contracts

 We have [Hardhat's Greeter contract](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/sample-projects/basic/contracts/Greeter.sol) on Optimism Goerli, at address [0x106941459A8768f5A92b770e280555FAF817576f](https://blockscout.com/optimism/goerli/address/0x106941459A8768f5A92b770e280555FAF817576f).
 You can verify your development stack configuration by interacting with it.

 As you can see in the different development stacks below, the way you deploy contracts and interact with them on Optimism is almost identical to the way you do it with L1 Ethereum.
 The most visible difference is that you have to specify a different endpoint (of course).
 The list of other differences is [here](https://community.optimism.io/docs/developers/build/differences/).

+**Bedrock:** Our next release, [Optimism Bedrock](https://community.optimism.io/docs/developers/bedrock/), is in alpha.
+As it is a different testnet for now, that testnet has Greeter at address `0x6D86Ae3e08960f04932Ec8e38C5Ac692351114Ba`.

 ## Hardhat